polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 3.1.
 Data Structures Definitions

-Data structures are primarily defined using standard [ASN.1](https://en.wikipedia.org/wiki/ASN.1), syntax with few exceptions.
+Data structures are mostly defined using standard [ASN.1](https://en.wikipedia.org/wiki/ASN.1), syntax with few exceptions.

-To ensure interoperability of serialized structures, the order of the fields must match the structures definitions found within this document.
+To ensure interoperability of serialized structures, the order of the fields must match the definitions found within this specification.

 ### 3.2.
 Types Alias